• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 On the flip side, the updated version seems simple and more focused.
 Users do not need to spend mental effort scrutinizing through the content, instead they can focus on the main elements of the page easily.

-In the updated version of the website, the designer has made smarter choices through packaging the previous information and making it easier to consume and understand by users.
+In the updated version of the website, the designer has made smarter choices by packaging the previous information and making it easier to consume and understand by users.

-The aesthetics aspects have a crucial role in making your website either more engaging or less appealing to your users.
+The aesthetics aspects are crucial in making your website either more engaging or less appealing to your users.

-In our Conversion Framework, this is referred to as clutter, again under FUDs.
-Balancing whitespace and ensuring that your overall design aesthetic is not too cluttered is a key component that we consider when we conduct a heuristic evaluation.
-Sometimes clutter can be present within a specific area of the page, or at an element level.
+In our Conversion Framework, this is called clutter, again under FUDs.
+Balancing whitespace and ensuring that your overall design aesthetic is not too cluttered is a key component we consider when conducting a heuristic evaluation.
+Sometimes, clutter can be present within a specific page area or at an element level.
 There are two considerations when we look at clutter:

 1. Is the information or element that is cluttering relevant?

-1. If it is not relevant, we need to remove it and place it in the more appropriate location
+1. We must remove it and place it in a more appropriate location if it is irrelevant.

 2. If it is relevant, we need to reduce the size and space it takes up for